LambdaDigamma/swift-prosemirror/README.md

 - [ ] Support links with actions
 - [ ] Implement ability to customize styling
 - [ ] Make it easily extendable
+- [ ] Headlines in ordered and unordered lists

 ## Changelog